library(tinyplot)

 )

 We will see examples of more plot types below, including other model prediction types.
-Please also take a look at the dedicated Plot Types vignette for explicit details about all of the different plot types that tinyplot supports, as well as how to create your own custom types.
+Again, please also take a look at the dedicated Plot Types vignette for explicit details about all of the different plot types that tinyplot supports, as well as how to create your own custom types.
+You can also request support for additional plot types, or see what’s on our roadmap, by heading over to this pinned issue on our GitHub repo.

 Facets